-The Health Insurance Fund net position is expected to decrease \$646,851 or 18 percent.
-The projected health insurance premium rate increase for 2019 is ten percent.
+The Health Insurance Fund net position is expected to decrease \$646,851 or 18 percent, even with a projected health insurance premium rate increase of \$583,331 for 2019 of ten percent.

 The Parking Utility Fund, Transit Utility Fund, Liability Insurance Fund, and Workers Compensation Fund have no significant changes in net position.